 How Can I Get Involved?

-If you would like to make plastic cleanup part of your online brand you can do so in just a few minutes with the Virtue Shopify App.
+If you would like to make plastic cleanup part of your online brand you can do so in just a few minutes with with a plastic offsetting app.

 If you would like to learn more about plastic offsetting and purchase credits, feel free to reach out to the Seven Clean Seas team directly at email@example.com.